Top 5 Healthiest Foods – Picked by Dietitians (Updated 2025)

 Top 5 Healthiest Foods – picked by Dietitians

-Soy products are great substitutes for animal products.
+Soy products are great substitutes for animal-based protein.
 I love cooking tofu with various tasty Asian sauces and also enjoy drinking soy milk.
-Soy beans contain high amounts of protein which comprise of all essential amino acids (the only such vegetable source to do so).
+Soy beans are good sources for protein, which provides of all essential amino acids (the only few plant-based sources to do so).
 Soy beans are also a rich source of calcium, iron, zinc, phosphorus, magnesium, B vitamins, omega 3 fatty acids and fiber.
-Numerous scientific studies demonstrated that a diet containing significant soy protein may benefit heart health.
-In addition, more and more studies are being published suggesting other health benefits of soy such as the prevention of prostate & breast cancer as well as osteoporosis.
+Numerous scientific studies demonstrated that a diet containing significant soy protein may benefit heart health1.
+In addition, more and more studies are being published suggesting other health benefits of soy such as the prevention of prostate2 & breast cancer as well as osteoporosis3.

 For more details, read Benefits of Soy